Liberty Seated Half Dollars

 2675398044

-Choice $700 New November 30!
-Frosted Luster, Vibrant Cartwheels, Choice Original, Sooner Collection.
+Choice $700 Frosted Luster, Vibrant Cartwheels, Choice Original, Sooner Collection.
 Natural light gray patina is immediately noted with embedded rose and gold on this choice original 1877-S half dollar lot from the Sooner Collection.
 The toning is transparent to the underlying frosted luster and active cartwheels.
 Under a bright light, the coloration shifts to a pleasing orange-gold.
 The overall strike is essentially complete if being fussy about just a touch of weakness at the eagle talons.
 Though there is no CAC green bean, I've not hesitated to apply a GFRC-Choice original quality rating.
 Housed in new large font NGC holder.

 Seated 50C 1877S 1877-S